-Women have not had the audacity (or self love) to refer to themselves as Goddesses for approximately 2000 years.
-This is perfectly understandable when you consider who our major role models have been.
+Women have not had the audacity (or self love) to refer to themselves as Goddesses for approximately 5000 years.
+This is perfectly understandable when we consider who our major role models have been.

-Our first feminine role model is our Mum.
-Yes, the first seven years of our life we instinctively spend studying our Earth Mother, emulating and internalizing her as our blueprint of feminine expression.
+Our first feminine role model is our Mum as the first seven years of our life we instinctively spend studying our Earth Mother, emulating and internalising her as our blueprint of feminine expression.
 This includes her strengths and weaknesses, as well as her eccentricities and mannerisms.
-Yes, it is our Mum who teaches us how to take care of our emotional and physical needs from potty training to bee stings.
+It’s our Mum who teaches us how to take care of our emotional and physical needs from potty training to bee stings.

 The Myths of Pandora and Eve